raynaluzier/artifactory-go-sdk/docs/ops-general.md

 /lab/artifact.txt.
 `targetPath` should be in the format of '/repo-key/folder/path/' The target filename will match the source file as it exists in the source directory.
-`fileSuffix` is an optional placeholder for potential distinguishing values such as versions, etc. where a common artifact identifier (such as 'win2022') is used for every build and some other distinguishing value should be appended for uniquiness.
+`fileSuffix` is an optional placeholder for potential distinguishing values such as versions, etc. where a common artifact identifier (such as 'win2022') is used for every build and some other distinguishing value should be appended for uniquiness with "-" as the separator ('win2022-1.1.1.iso').
 If an empty string ("") is passed, then this will be ignored.

 #### Inputs
 | Name          | Description                                                           | Type    | Required |